 Below you’ll find a list of projects I built over the years.
-Some were personal projects, others were developed for one of my companies.
+Some were personal projects, others were professional ones (i.e. I was planning to make money with it, which often didn’t happen…).
 The list is not complete, but it gives a good idea about my interests.

 BolsaCapital.com (2015): Throughout 2015 MasterCard is hosting a series of programming competitions around the world called “Masters of Code.”
 Competing teams need to develop a product that uses the MasterCard APIs to solve a problem in the financial sector.
 My team won the São Paulo edition with a project called “Bolsa Capital,” and now we’ll be flying to California to represent Brazil at the grand finale.

 Small business owners in Brazil need to wait an average of 30 days to receive the payments for goods and services they sell via credit cards.
 They can anticipate those receivables, but only with the credit card acquirer, which creates a kind of a monopoly.
 The goal of our platform is to allow those business owners to negotiate directly with several banks at the same time, online and with a couple of clicks.
 We believe such a platform will bring more transparency and efficiency to this huge market segment, reducing the interest rates the small business owners need to pay.
 You can read more about the competition itself here.